Maybe Baby (song)

 "Maybe Baby" is a rock-and-roll song written by Buddy Holly and the producer Norman Petty, and recorded by Holly and the Crickets in 1957.
 The single, released in January 1958 and credited to the Crickets, was a Top 40 hit in the U.S., the UK, and Canada.

-The song appeared in the 1973 George Lucas film American Graffiti and was on the MCA Records soundtrack album 41 Original Hits from the Soundtrack of American Graffiti, which was certified triple platinum by the RIAA and which peaked at #10 on the Billboard 200 album chart.
+The song appeared in the 1973 George Lucas film American Graffiti and was on the MCA Records soundtrack album 41 Original Hits from the Soundtrack of American Graffiti, which was certified triple Platinum by the RIAA and which peaked at number 10 on the Billboard 200 album chart.

-The song was performed by Paul McCartney in the eponymous 2000 British comedy film.
+The song was performed by Paul McCartney in the 2000 British comedy film Maybe Baby.